openutm/flight-spotlight/README.md

 2. Copy paste the sample GeoJSON AOI from the importers [folder](https://raw.githubusercontent.com/openskies-sh/flight-blender/master/importers/aoi_geo_fence/aoi.geojson) in the Flight Blender repository
 3. Click the __Stream flights__ button.
 This subscribe you to the flights in AOI.

-## Submitting air-traffic data
+## Openskies stack

-Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender)
+Flight tracking data can be submitted to Flight Spotlight by an Display provider like [Flight Blender](https://github.com/openskies-sh/flight-blender) via the accompying software like [Flight Launchpad](https://github.com/openskies-sh/flight-launchpad), for more information see the diagram below

 ![OpenskiesStack](images/openskies-stack.png)